schemathesis/schemathesis/README.rst

     def test_something(client, case):
         ...

-To narrow down the scope of the schemathesis tests it is possible to filter by method or endpoint:
+To narrow down the scope of the schemathesis tests, it is possible to filter by method or endpoint:

 .. code:: python